DanielMichael82/walk_locally-MS2/README.md

 2. As the owner of the website, I want to be able to present a clean and easy to navigate website that focus' on a mobile experience for when the user is out and about.

-3. As the owner of the website, I want engagement with user to understand what they want from the the website to help with future implementations.

-4. As the owner of the website, I want the site to be able to offer routes of their preferred walk.
+3. As the owner of the website, I want the site to be able to offer route suggestions of their preferred walk.

-5. As the owner of the website, I would like our users but connect with us on our social media platforms.
+4. As the owner of the website, I would like our users but connect with us on our social media platforms.

 ## User stories